 -

-Ants in Boise, ID
+Ants in Our Area

 Ants can be found just about anywhere.
 They thrive inside and outside — in cold environments and hot ones.
 And they are located in nearly every corner of the planet, including Idaho.
 There are quite a few different types of ants in Boise, from wood-boring carpenter ants to pavement ants living in the cracks of sidewalks and driveways.
 Some common species are: